gibsonpp/GR-sslcm-data/README.md

 </td>
 <td style="text-align:left;">
 Calendar year when the cohort of fish was released.
-For standard smolt releases, fish are released in the spring and the release year is the same as the migration year (i.e., `[brood_year]` + 2); but in some cases fish are released as parr, in the calendar year prior to their outmigration year.
+For standard smolt releases, fish are released in the spring and the release year matches the migration year (i.e., `[brood_year]` + 2).
+When fish are released as parr the calendar year is one year prior to their outmigration year.
 </td>
 </tr>
 <tr>